BDC Hamburger Icon

 Salesforce

 • In-depth online reports: Salesforce reports can help you better understand how traffic arrives at your website.
-Use cohorts analytics to see how people navigate your site, and view specialized reports to see where in the sales funnel they drop off.
+See how people navigate your site and view specialized reports to see where in the sales funnel they drop off.
 These insights will improve your site performance and engagement.

-• Information sharing: Zendesk allows you to build and share dashboards with other team members.
-You can add widgets to co-workers’ dashboards so they can monitor their performance against their KPIs.
+• Information sharing: Zendesk Explore allows you to build and share dashboards with other team members.
+You can add widgets to co-workers’ dashboards so they can monitor their performance against their key performance indicators.

-• Clear reports: View company performance via chart, table and database formats against all marketing, sales and customer service targets.
+• Clear reports: View company performance via chart, table and database formats to measure progress against all marketing, sales and customer service targets.

 Integrations and Apps